danielmahon/QuizParser/README.md

 # QuizParser

-A simple parser built to convert MoxQuizz formatted text files into a mongodb store
+A simple parser built to convert MoxQuizz formatted text files into a mongodb store through mongoose

 ## CLI